History of SSC Napoli: Return to Serie A

 In the 2017–18 season, Napoli challenged for the titles for the entire season, and finished with a club record of 91 points.
 However, the titles ultimately went to Juventus in the penultimate round of matches.
 On 23 December 2017, Marek Hamšík overtook Diego Maradona as Napoli's all-time leading scorer after scoring his 115th goal.
 At the end of the season, Sarri left for Chelsea, succeeded by Carlo Ancelotti in May 2018.
 He managed the club to another second-place finish, but was sacked on 10 December 2019, following a poor run of results in the 2019–20 season which left them seventh in the table.
 Gennaro Gattuso was named head coach the next day.
 On 14 June 2020, Dries Mertens became Napoli's all-time top scorer after scoring his 122nd goal in a Coppa Italia semi-finals match against Inter.
 Napoli went on to win the 2019–20 Coppa Italia in a penalty shoot-out against Juventus in the finals.

-In December 2020, Napoli renamed San Paolo after Diego Maradona, after the passing away of their beloved club icon.
+In December 2020, Napoli renamed San Paolo after Diego Maradona, after the death of their beloved club icon.
 Napoli finished fifth in Serie A that season after a draw on the finals day, missing a Champions League berth by one point.

 In the 2021–22 season, Luciano Spalletti replaced Gennaro Gattuso as head coach and led the team to the third place in Serie A, securing a Champions League spot for the azzurri after a two-years absence.

 In the 2022–23 season, Napoli clinched the Serie A titles for the first time since the 1989–90 season, and their third title overall, following a 1–1 draw against Udinese on 4 May 2023, their first time as titleholders since the days of Diego Maradona.
 Meanwhile, in the Champions League, Spalletti led them to the quarter-finals for the first time in their European history, where they were beaten 2–1 (1–0 away and 1–1 at home) by fellow Serie A side Milan.